markotikvic/mp3restore/README.md

 ### Download

 ### Build from source
-You will need Go installed on your machine in ourder to build project.
+You will need Go installed on your machine in order to build project.

 	$ git clone https://github.com/markotikvic/mp3restore.git
 	$ cd mp3restore